 I am sure you will agree that in our industry there are a number of unwritten rules that shop owners have followed for decades.
-They know that they have to hire gifted technicians, stay at the forefront of vehicle technology (especially with the rise in digital vehicle inspection technology), and they can never jeopardize their relationships with their customers; just to name a few.
+They know that they have to hire gifted technicians, stay at the forefront of vehicle technology (especially with the rise in digital vehicle inspection technology), and they can never jeopardize their relationships with their customers—just to name a few.
 Unfortunately, there is another rule that far too many shop owners (and service advisors) have believed in for decades.
-It’s a rule that’s been passed down from one generation to the next; the one that says that whenever you have first-time customers in your shop, and you discover that their vehicles need a lot of work, you are better off holding back on some of the recommendations.
+It’s a rule that’s been passed down from one generation to the next—that whenever you have first-time customers in your shop, and you discover that their vehicles need a lot of work, you are better off holding back on some of the recommendations.
 This, however, should never be the case!

 Providing Honest Recommendations

-When customers entrust you with their automobiles, they have a presumption of full disclosure and honesty.
-Rightfully or wrongfully, I am sure you will agree that your customers also have an expectation that every time their vehicles enter one of your service bays, your technicians will immediately pick up on everything that needs to be done.
+When customers entrust you with their vehicles, they have a presumption of full disclosure and honesty.
+I am sure you will agree that your customers also have an expectation that every time their vehicles enter one of your service bays, your technicians will immediately pick up on everything that needs to be done.
 So do this…

 Have a shop meeting and pull up an extra chair.
-Tell your entire staff that the empty chair represents the spirit of your customer, and that everything that is discussed during the meeting should be able to be said in front of the customer without hesitation.
+Tell your entire staff that the empty chair represents the spirit of your customer and that everything that is discussed during the meeting should be able to be said in front of the customer without hesitation.
 Start the meeting by reinforcing your commitment to both ethics and customer service.
-You should then review your vehicle inspection process.
-I strongly recommend using well-constructed vehicle inspection forms, and taking advantage of a variety of those forms: A form for complete vehicle inspections, a safety inspection form, forms for the inspection of specific systems, etc. You should then let all of your employees know that every vehicle will be inspected in a manner that complies with your company policies, that all discoveries are to be photo-documented, included in the digital inspection that is sent to the customer, and that the inspecting technician is to sign the completed inspection form.
+You should then review your digital vehicle inspection process.
+I strongly recommend using well-constructed digital vehicle inspection forms, and taking advantage of a variety of those forms: A form for complete vehicle inspections, a safety inspection form, forms for the digital inspection of specific systems, etc. You should then let all of your employees know that every vehicle will be inspected in a manner that complies with your company policies, that all discoveries are to be photo-documented, included in the digital inspection that is sent to the customer, and that the inspecting technician is to sign the completed inspection form.

 Allow Customers to Make Informed Decisions

-I am sure you will agree; when it comes to ethics, there are no exceptions.
+I am sure you will agree, when it comes to ethics, there are no exceptions.
 Yet many shop owners and advisors will argue that if they have a vehicle that is worth $1,000, and they discover that it needs $5,000 worth of work, then there is no sense in putting together an estimate.
 At Elite and BOLT ON, we adamantly disagree.
-The vehicles belong to your customers, it’s their money, and it’s their choice.
-Add to that, just because an advisor feels that a vehicle is not worth fixing, it doesn’t mean that the customer will feel the same way, as the vehicle may hold a special place in the customer’s heart.
+The vehicles belong to your customers—it’s their money, and it’s their choice.
+Just because an advisor feels that a vehicle is not worth fixing, it doesn’t mean that the customer will feel the same way, as the vehicle may hold a special place in the customer’s heart.

-So mandate complete and professional vehicle inspections that meet with you policies, and insist on full disclosure to all of your customers.
-They may not buy everything that your advisor has recommended, but a few things are for certain: Your customers will know about everything that needs to be done, you’ll have detailed records, your sales and profits will go up, and you will be doing the right things for the right reasons.
+So mandate complete and professional digital vehicle inspections that meet with your policies, and insist on full disclosure to all of your customers.
+They may not buy everything that your advisor has recommended, but a few things are for certain: Your customers will know about everything that needs to be done, you’ll have detailed records, your sales and profits will increase, and you will be doing the right things for the right reasons.
 If you follow this advice, and if you never put money ahead of people, you’ll be sure to earn repeat customers at your shop.